siddhld/EasyBackend/README.md

 # Easybackend-Remote DB

 ## Build & Run Commands

 - To Build Jar file
 ### ./mvnw clean package -DskipTests

-- To stop and remove containers, networks, and volumes defined in a Compose file.
-### docker compose down

-- To build and start a Docker container with the services defined in a Docker Compose file.
+- To build and start a Docker container with the services defined in a Dockerfile.
-### docker compose up --build
+### docker build -t easybackend . && docker run -p 9999:9999 easybackend